Features Skin Read Blog Support Download for iOS

 Results take time, with noticeable improvements after several weeks of consistent use and best results seen after 12 to 24 weeks.
 You're not going to see transformation in two weeks.
 You're building skin health, not applying a filter.

-If you're dealing with hormonal acne, post-inflammatory hyperpigmentation, or melasma, this combination addresses multiple pathways at once.
+If you're dealing with hormonal acne, post inflammatory hyperpigmentation, or melasma, this combination addresses multiple pathways at once.
 Tretinoin accelerates turnover to fade marks.
 Azelaic acid blocks tyrosinase to prevent new pigment formation.
 The synergy is why dermatologists prescribe them together in the first place.

 When you scan your azelaic acid or tretinoin product in Skinventry, you'll see how each ingredient works, what concentrations matter, and whether your specific formulation pairs well with other actives in your routine.
-It removes the guesswork so you can focus on consistency instead of second-guessing your layering order every night.
+It removes the guesswork so you can focus on consistency instead of second guessing your layering order every night.

 Know your ingredients.